-Speaking on behalf of students remains at the discretion of the adviser and is based on the circumstances of the students.
+Advocating for students remains at the discretion of the adviser and is based on the circumstances of the students.

 We will endeavour to ensure students are followed by the same adviser over their journey at Edinburgh Napier University.

 All queries will be dealt with impartially, sensitivity and without judgement.